Inn of the Good Samaritan: The Good Samaritan Museum of Mosaics

 In 2010, a Museum of Mosaics was opened at the site.
 It was initiated by Yitzhak Magen, the Staff Officer for Archaeology at the Israeli Civil Administration for the Judea and Samaria Area.
 Magen discovered that the site had been rebuilt in several historical periods, and in every phase the site had apparently functioned as an inn for travellers.
 In the Byzantine period a church was also built at the site, suggesting its importance for early Christian pilgrims.
 The floor of the church was once decorated by a beautiful mosaic of geometric patterns that had largely disappeared in modern times.
 Magen decided that he and his team would restore the mosaic based on early photographs taken before the tiles had disappeared.
 After the successful restoration of the church's mosaic floor, it was decided to take the project further and create a mosaic museum there.

-The museum contains ancient Jewish mosaic floors featuring Jewish religious iconography such as the temple menorah, lulav, and shofar as well as depictions of ancient Israelite figures such as David, that were excavated from all across what is now Judea and Samaria/the West Bank and Gaza.
+The museum contains ancient Jewish mosaic floors featuring religious iconography such as the temple menorah, lulav, and shofar as well as depictions of ancient Israelite figures such as David, that were excavated from all across what is now Judea and Samaria/the West Bank and Gaza.

-The museum also includes a wing dedicated to the history and customs of the Samaritans a local indigenous ethnoreligious group closely related to the Jews., where several mosaics, including the mosaic from Khirbet Samara, are on display.
+The museum also includes a wing dedicated to the history and customs of the Samaritans, an indigenous ethnoreligious group closely related to the Jews, showcasing several mosaics, including those from the Samaritan synagogues of Khirbet Samara and el-Khirbe.

+The museum displays a number of items recovered from Byzantine-period monasteries and churches.